-Every body living will die someday.
+Everybody living, no matter how rich, will die someday.
 But not all believe that there is an afterlife.
-In this context, it is interesting that Judaism seems to lack the concept of the afterlife.
+In this context, it is interesting that Judaism seems to lack the clear concept of the afterlife.

 Olam haBa (afterlife) is rarely discussed in Jewish life, be it among Reform, Conservative, or Orthodox Jews.
 This is in marked contrast to the religious traditions of the people among whom the Jews have lived.
 Afterlife has always played a critical role in Islamic teachings, for example.
 To this day, Muslim terrorists who are dispatched on suicide missions are reminded that anyone who dies in a jihad (holy war) immediately ascends to the highest place in heaven.
 In Christianity, afterlife plays a critical role; the vigorous missionizing efforts of many Protestant sects are rooted in the belief that converting nonbelievers will save them from hell.

 Jewish teachings on the subject of afterlife are sparse: The Torah, the most important Jewish text, has no clear reference to afterlife at all.

 Judaism sets Abraham as the founder of Judaists.
 And Abraham's root was in Ur of Mesopotamia of 4,000 years ago.
 Accordingly, Abraham should be regarded as having belonged to the Sumerian Culture that was observed around Ur of Mesopotamia 4,000 years ago.
 And the Sumerian religion must have had an influence on Abraham and Judaism:

 Unlike the rich corpus of ancient Egyptian funerary texts, no such “guidebooks” from Mesopotamia detail the afterlife and the soul’s fate after death.
 Instead, ancient Mesopotamian views of the afterlife must be pieced together from a variety of sources across different genres...